Please wait while the search results are loading...

 In order to boost economic growth within the interior of the nation, China has been forced to boost investment in rail systems.
 These railways are often capable of running above 250 km per hour.

-China’s One-Belt-One-Road initiative, also known as the Silk Road (which refers to the historic overland trading routes that connected China to Europe and the Middle East), is planned to be an enormous network of highways, railways, energy grids and port facilities that could connect more than 65 countries in Asia, Africa and Europe.
-The Asian Infrastructure Investment Bank (AIIB), which was created in January 2016 to help fund infrastructure projects in Asia, had raised $100 billion in capital for the project, in addition to a $40 billion Silk Road Fund set up by the Chinese government.
+China’s Belt and Road Initiative (BRI, sometimes referred to as “Silk Road”) is an ongoing project of an enormous network of highways, railways, energy grids and port facilities that could connect dozens of countries in Asia, Africa and Europe.
+The Asian Infrastructure Investment Bank (AIIB) raised $1.7 billion in capital for the project, in addition to a $40 billion Silk Road Fund set up by the Chinese government.
 This ambitious funding and development project has stirred up controversy.
-Much of the funding is provided to under-developed nations, which are encouraged to create major infrastructure projects.
-The funds are often provided in the form of loans, and the construction fees are often paid to Chinese firms.
+Much of the funding has been provided to underdeveloped nations, which are encouraged to create major infrastructure projects.
+The funds were often provided in the form of loans, and the construction fees are often paid to Chinese firms.
 It may look good on paper, but in practice, some nations have had significant problems keeping up payments on the loans and may have been too ambitious with their borrowing.
 For example, in the nation of Sri Lanka, a Chinese state-owned operator took control of a port after the related loan went into default.
+BRI is now focusing more on smaller, less costly projects that involve less risk.

-China’s largest cities are now home to some of the world’s newest and most advanced airports.
+China’s largest cities are home to some of the world’s newest and most advanced airports.
 Highways and light rail leading to the airports have also been extensively improved and modernized.
 The Beijing Daxing International Airport is the world’s largest terminal at 7.5 million square feet.
 It is expected to handle more than 100 million passengers by 2040.
 The facility has eight runways and an expected annual capacity of 40 million passengers initially.
 The airport features a “food street” that offers a wide variety of Chinese and foreign dishes, a massive indoor playground for children, spas, workout facilities with showers on a pay-per-hour basis, free Wi-Fi for all, and a variety of hotels within walking distance of gates.

 A Representative List of Organizations that Have Used our Research and Products: